PaoloCaldera/flightSearch/README.md

 * [Accompanist](https://github.com/google/accompanist) for handling permissions related to the usage of hardware components, in this case the microphone
 * [SpeechRecognizer](https://developer.android.com/reference/android/speech/SpeechRecognizer) and [RecognitionListener](https://developer.android.com/reference/android/speech/RecognitionListener), a speech to text component, to record the user's speech when using the microphone

-The project comprises two screens whose layout is developed through Jetpack Compose.
+The project comprises two screens with a common search bar, with the layout developed through Jetpack Compose.
 The theme has been selected and created with the help of [Material Design 3 Theme Builder](https://m3.material.io/theme-builder#/custom).

 Visit the [Wiki](https://github.com/PaoloCaldera/flightSearch/wiki) to see the application screens.